ctrliq/ascender-install/ascender-install-instructions/eks/README.md

 - `EKS_NUM_WORKER_NODES`: The desired number of worker nodes for the eks cluster
 - `EKS_WORKER_VOLUME_SIZE`: The size of the Elastic Block Storage volume for each worker node
 - `EKS_SSL_CERT`: The ARN for the SSL certificate; required when k8s_lb_protocol is https.
 The same certificate is used for all components (currently Ascender and Ledger); as such, we recommend that the certificate is set for a wildcard domain, (e.g., *.example.com).
-- `EKS_EBS_CSI_DRIVER_VERSION`: Amazon Elastic Block Store Container Storage Interface (CSI) Driver release

 ### Run the setup script

-Run `./setup.sh` from top level directory in this repository.

-The setup must run as a user with Administrative or sudo privileges.

-To begin the setup process, type:
+To begin the setup process, from the <ASCENDER-INSTALL-SOURCE> directory in this repository, type:

 ```
 sudo ./setup.sh